react-cosmos/react-cosmos/GLOSSARY.md

 Hosts fixture state and provides the required context for a fixture (and its decorators) to render.

-#### FixtureConnect
+#### FixtureLoader

 Manages a list of fixtures and the state of the selected fixture.
 Controlled remotely via `WebSockets` or `window.postMessage`.
 Platform agnostic.

 #### Fixture renderer

-Renders _FixtureConnect_ in an isolated environment.
+Renders _FixtureLoader_ in an isolated environment.
 Bundled using the user's source code and configuration.
 Platform specific.

 #### Playground